Consider taking the road less traveled

 “The sequence by which you get there is as important as the markets themselves,” Bingham said.
 “Sequencing is provocative.
 Sometimes you have to enter markets you don’t want to be in to get to the end prize.”

-Christopher B. Bingham is an assistant professor of strategy and entrepreneurship at UNC Kenan-Flagler.
+Christopher B. Bingham is an associate professor of strategy and entrepreneurship at UNC Kenan-Flagler.